seasonedcc/croods/docs/docs/croods-provider-api.md

 ## baseUrl

-**String**: It defines the api url which all other paths used in croods components will be relative too.
+**String:** It defines the api url which all other paths used in croods components will be relative too.

 ```
 <CroodsProvider